What is the Renewable Energy Advantage Program?

 » Learn how to participate in REAP

 Changes to PSE’s renewable energy payment structure

-As of September 2015, the 2016 base rate is expected to drop between 2-5 cents per kWh, with latest calculations estimating a 3 cent drop.
+As of September 2015, the 2016 base rate is expected to drop between 2-5 cents per kWh.
 Base rates will be finalized in early summer 2016.
 Read more about the REAP incentive structure.